How to Properly Care for Goalkeeper Gloves

 - Let the gloves dry in an area with good air circulation.
 Do not let the gloves dry palm-against-palm.
 The latex may stick to the latex on the other glove, and peeling them apart can cause damage once dry.
 Good air circulation is key because it prevents mildew from growing in and on the gloves.

-Repairing Goalkeeper Gloves
+How to Repair Goalkeeper Gloves

 The nature of the goalkeeper position causes quite a bit of abuse on goalkeeper gear, especially the keeper's gloves.
 Goalkeeper gloves feature soft latex foam palms and fingers.
 Latex foam is optimal for catching and parrying an incoming ball.
 However, latex foam isn't very durable and will wear and tear naturally.
 A small amount of shoe glue can repair tears in latex foam goalkeeper gloves, but this is only a temporary fix.
 Eventually the gloves will need to be replaced, but a few small repairs can squeeze a couple more matches out of the lifespan of the gloves.